-Legal Representation for DREAMers in Montgomery County
+Legal Representation for DREAMers in Gaithersburg & Beyond

 If you came to the United States as a child and have built your life here, the fear of deportation affects every decision you make.
 You may qualify for DACA (Deferred Action for Childhood Arrivals), a program that provides temporary protection from deportation and work authorization.
 But the application process is complex, the eligibility requirements are specific, and mistakes can have serious consequences.